gmalim/NBA_analysis/README.md

 ### NBA All-Stars 2018:

-The NBA All-Stars for 2018, based on 2010-2018 data, ordered by to the median predicted calibrated probability score over all selected models and compared to the actual NBA All-Star selection in 2018:
+The predicted NBA All-Stars for 2018 based on 2010-2018 data, ordered by to the median predicted calibrated probability score over all selected models and compared to the actual NBA All-Star selection in 2018:

 - Western Conference: